Get Schooled

 Generally, community colleges have much more fluid application cycles and timelines for new students compared to four-year colleges.
 This means that you can potentially apply and be admitted to a community college later in the school year.
 Community college is a great option to consider if you want to save money on tuition fees, are unsure about what you want to study, or weren’t originally planning on applying to college.

-If you are able to defer your admission, and you still want to make progress toward your degree, you may be able to take gen-ed, or introductory, classes at a local community college.
-Once you have a better idea of whether the school you deferred your admission at will be realistic to attend, you can transfer to it the following year with some credits under your belt!
+If you are able to defer your admission and still want to make progress toward your degree, you may be able to take gen ed, or introductory, classes at a local community college.
+Once you have a better idea of whether the school where you deferred your admission will be realistic to attend, you can transfer there the following year with some credits!

 Trade schools

-Some colleges offer late application deadlines!
-Check out this list of colleges with late application deadlines and be sure to check in with the admissions office of each school you're interested in to learn more about specific deadlines, application requirements, and more.
+Check out this list of colleges with late application deadlines or use BigFuture's college search database to find colleges that are still accepting applications.
+Be sure to check in with the admissions office of each school you're interested in to learn more about specific deadlines and application requirements.

 Have any questions about applying to college or navigating FAFSA challenges?
 Text #College to 33-55-77 to chat with one of our advisors.
 If you're using a mobile device, click here to have the text message set up for you!